 72

-(1) The court may by order enable the administrator of a company to dispose of goods which are in the possession of the company under a hire-purchase agreement as if all the rights of the owner under the agreement were vested in the company.
+(1) The court may by order enable the education administrator of a further education body to dispose of goods which are in the possession of the further education body under a hire-purchase agreement as if all the rights of the owner under the agreement were vested in the further education body.

 (2) An order under sub-paragraph (1) may be made only--

-(a) on the application of the administrator, and
+(a) on the application of the education administrator, and

-(b) where the court thinks that disposal of the goods would be likely to promote the purpose of administration in respect of the company.
+(b) where the court thinks that disposal of the goods would be likely to promote the objective of the education administration in respect of the further education body.

 (3) An order under this paragraph is subject to the condition that there be applied towards discharging the sums payable under the hire-purchase agreement--